Rosi Hollinbeck -- Middle Grade Historical

 When Poppa spoke, his voice was thick, as if he needed to clear his throat.
 He seemed embarrassed.
 “We don’t got enough, Freddy.
 You’re a man now.
 You need to go.”

 “Poppa,” Freddy said, almost a whisper, “Please, Poppa.
+I’m only ten.
 I don’t know where to go.
 I can find milk bottles and turn ‘em in.
 Or carry shopping for rich ladies.
-I have to get your beer every day.
-The girls can’t do that.
 Maybe Otto down at the bar will lemme sweep and mop.
 I won’t eat much.
 I can —”

 “Stop!”
 Poppa thundered, his fist hitting the table hard.
 The salt shaker fell over, spilling on the table top.
 Freddy stared.
 That was bad luck.
 He should throw some over his shoulder, but he couldn’t move.